PBLab/WideFlow/README.md

 	* actual image processing
 	* metric evaluation
 <br /><br />
+* All image processing utilize GPU and CUDA toolkit
 * Wide-Filed data is handled and saved using a subprocess and numpy memory map.
 The data is saved in dat format which later can be converted to tiff format.
 * Visualization such as dff images, behavioral monitoring and metric bar can be initialize as subprocesses.